ewigl/gofile-enhanced/README.md

 **You need to properly configure the ABDM and Aria2 download directories (absolute paths) in the settings.**

-If you do not configure the download directory, files may be downloaded to unexpected locations (usually the root directory of your download manager's or your drive's).
+If you do not configure the download directory, files may be downloaded to unexpected locations (usually the root directory of your download manager's or your drive's) or refuse to download.

 ![recursion](https://github.com/user-attachments/assets/3d1aaa20-d889-4070-8018-33e7129ba9a9)